Top 10 Places to Unplug in Wyoming

-Everyone needs a digital detox every now and then, and what better place to do so than in Wyoming?
+Everyone needs a digital detox every now and then, and what better place for an unplugged vacation than Wyoming?
 Getting away from the noise and distractions of everyday life isn’t hard around here.
-The state’s vast size and low population could allow each person living in Wyoming to have 111 acres all to themselves.
+The state’s vast size and low population could allow everyone living in Wyoming to have 111 acres all to themselves.

-Use those numbers to your advantage by planning a trip to unplug and recharge in the Cowboy State.
-In these 10 Wyoming towns, you can leave your notifications behind and experience the beautiful authenticity of the West.
+Use those numbers to your advantage by planning an off-grid family vacation to recharge in the Cowboy State.
+These 12 Wyoming towns let you leave your notifications behind and experience the beautiful authenticity of the West.

 1. Lander